hanna-8/Playground/lessons-learned/secure_transport_layer.md

 });
 ```

+---

 ### Step 2.
-Don't forget to remove support of http :p

-There are a lot of resources that prove that there is no performance issue when using TLS/SSL.
-There is no excuse to use https only for 'some' pages :).

-### Step 3.
 Redirect all `http` to `https`:

-Just in order to avoid the 404 pages when a user (accidently, not for attacking reasons, of course...) tries to access the app via http, redirect all http to https.
+Just in order to avoid the 404 pages when a user (accidently, not for attacking reasons, of course...) tries to access the app via http, we also need to support http requests - and redirect them to https.

+We would need a middle-layer to intercept all requests, verify if they come via an unencrypted channel and if so, redirect them.
+That can be echieved in two ways:
  * By using an already implemented middle layer: [express-force-https](https://www.npmjs.com/package/express-force-https):
    ```
    var secure = require("express-force-https");
    app.use(secure);
    ```

-   * Pros: code is cleaner.
+   * Pros: code is clean.
 Would count on the package to be careful to do updates.
-   * Cons: actually didn't find a package recent enough or that seems to be kept up to date.
+   * Cons: actually didn't find any package recent enough or that seems to be kept up to date.

  * By manually implementing a middle layer:
    ```